 The City currently derives its revenues primarily from various taxes, non-tax revenues, and receipts from other governments.
-See Table 3 for General Fund tax revenues for Fiscal Years 2016-2018, budgeted amounts and current estimates for Fiscal Year 2019, and budgeted amounts for Fiscal Year 2020.
+See Table 3 for General Fund tax revenues for Fiscal Years 2016-2019, and budgeted amounts and current estimates for Fiscal Year 2020.
 The following discussion of the City's revenues does not take into account revenues in the non-debt related funds.
 The tax rates for Fiscal Years 2016 through 2018 are contained in the Fiscal Year 2018 CAFR.